Vernier

 Plan Review

-Code compliance review (NEC, IBC, NFPA), trade coordination conflict check, RFI candidate list, and VE opportunities.
+Code compliance review (NEC, IBC, NFPA), AI clash resolution, trade coordination conflict check, RFI generation, and VE opportunities.

 E